Presented by ACMI in association with Art After Dark Melbourne

-Hitch a ride into the dark heart of Australia with Soda_Jerk's TERROR NULLIUS, a blistering, badly behaved sample-based film that confronts the horror of our contemporary moment.
+Hitch a ride into the dark heart of Australia with this blistering, badly behaved sample-based film that confronts the horrors of our national mythologies.

-By intricately remixing fragments of Australia's pop culture and film legacy, TERROR NULLIUS interrogates the unstable entanglement of fiction that underpins this country's vexed sense of self.
+By intricately remixing fragments of the nation’s cinema canon, Soda Jerk interrogates the unstable entanglement of fiction that underpins this country's vexed sense of self.
+Following its controversial premiere in 2018, TERROR NULLIUS returns to ACMI with a cinematic provocation that’s as dark, hopeful and urgent as ever

 About the artists